Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Object Transportation

 \subsection{Hardware Experiments}

 We perform experiments with our in-house developed ROS-enabled MMRs to evaluate the motion planning algorithm in Section \ref{OMP} in an environment ($4\ m\times4\ m$) with static and dynamic obstacles.
+We have defined a specific path for the dynamic obstacles (turtle bot).
+However, the path of the obstacle is not known to the mobile manipulators.
 The nonholonomic MMR bases are made of two disc wheels each separately driven by geared motor with an encoder.
-Fig. \ref{fig:NonHoloSetup} shows two nonholonomic MMRs both grasped an object to transport it in an indoor environment shown in Fig. \ref{fig:expa}.
+Fig. \ref{fig:NonHoloSetup} shows two MMRs both grasped an object to transport it in an indoor environment shown in Fig. \ref{fig:expa}.

 The manipulator of the MMRs shown in Fig. \ref{fig:NonHoloSetup} is same as the manipulator used for the simulation, described in Table \ref{tab:0}, except for the joint 5.
-We fixed the joint 5 because of the hardware limitations.
-The adjusted DH parameters of the gripper are $d = 0.120\ m, a = 0, \alpha = 0$, and $\theta = 0$ after fixing joint 5.
+We have removed and fixed the joint 5 because of the joint 2 torque limitations.
+The adjusted DH parameters of the gripper are $d = 0.120\ m, a = 0, \alpha = 0$, and $\theta = 0$.
 The planned trajectory and the control input for the MMRs by the online motion planner (Section \ref{OMP}) are sent to the respective MMRs.
-The trajectory tracking controllers for the mobile base and manipulator ensure desired trajectory tracking.
-The trajectory of each mobile base, object, and the EE of MMRs are measured using a Vicon motion capture system.
+The trajectory tracking controllers for the mobile base and manipulator uses online motion planner's computed control input as feed forward and PID feedback controller to ensure desired trajectory tracking.
+It uses external motion capture system data and joints encoder data for the mobile base and manipulator feedback.

 Fig. \ref{fig:ExpSnap} shows the snap of the object transport from the start (Fig. \ref{fig:expa}) to the goal (Fig. \ref{fig:expd}).
 It encounters a dynamic obstacle and start avoidance maneuver.
 Fig. \ref{fig:expb} shows when the formation approaches the dynamic obstacle and finally avoids (Fig. \ref{fig:expc}) the obstacle to reach the goal (Fig. \ref{fig:expd}).